Washington Capitals 4, Toronto Maple Leafs 3

 Meanwhile, Hutchinson remained in the net after the Washington surge.
 But the Leafs ultimately lost 4-3.

 A pair of goals by the Leafs gave them an early lead midway through the first period.
-However, a snipe by Jakub Vrana towards the end of the first period cut the deficit in half entering the first break.
+However, Jakub Vrana cut the deficit in half entering the first break.

 Toronto took the early lead off a short-handed goal from Kasperi Kapanen.
-Jonas Siegenthaler then was slow to react to a streaking Ilya Mikheyev who torched him to put the Maple Leafs ahead by two.
+Jonas Siegenthaler then was slow to react to Ilya Mikheyev who pounced to put the Maple Leafs ahead by two.

 The Leafs would score another late goal to attempt a comeback but ultimately they fell short.